RAFAEL

 HOW I WORK

-What under-articulated, high-leverage opportunities is an organization sitting with or overlooking?
-And how can it help teams clarify their posture, align their voice, and build systems
+Each of the cases studies above started with a structural line of inquiry: What under-articulated, high-leverage opportunities is an organization sitting with or overlooking?
+And how can it help teams clarify their posture, align their voice, and build systems that don’t just say who they are, but behave like it?

 If you’re looking to translate complexity into strategy, or align your brand’s ambition with how it moves in the world, I’d love to chat.